Tuition and Aid

-This listing is based on the 2022-23 rates for an undergraduate student taking 12-18 hours per semester living in Husman Hall in a double room with the Xavier Silver meal plan.
+This listing is based on the 2023-24 rates for an undergraduate student taking 12-18 hours per semester living in Husman Hall in a double room with the Xavier Silver meal plan.
 Fees are estimated; actual course fees may vary.
-The estimate does not include books and supplies, transportation, or miscellaneous personal expenses.
+The estimate does not include supplies, transportation, or miscellaneous personal expenses.
 For a more detailed breakdown of charges, visit the Tuition and Fees website.

 Students are awarded scholarships based on academic, athletic, artistic or other talents.
 Scholarships do not have to be repaid.
-All Xavier students are automatically considered for scholarships when they apply for admission.
 Connect with your admission counselor for information about the following scholarships: